 Vite

-Vite is a lightweight build toolchain created by Evan You.
-It powers the Vue 3 official build setup.
-Vite comprises a module bundler that will bundle your projects.
-Vite replaces Vue-CLI (Command Line Interface), which is in maintenance mode from now on.
+It is a lightweight build toolchain created by Evan You.
+Vite powers the Vue 3 official build setup.
+The tool comprises a module bundler that will bundle your projects.
+Vite replaces Vue-CLI (Command Line Interface), which is in maintenance mode from 2021.
 So, it is recommended to start projects with create-vue based on Vite, unless you rely on specific webpack features.

 The main reason to move to Vite is the great developer experience in terms of speed.
 The server starts promptly, as Vite has native browser support for JavaScript modules.